devnull-cz/c-prog-lang/modules/pointers.md

 int *pval = &val;
 ```

-- the `&` is an *address-of* operator and gets the address of the variable (i.e.
+- the `&` above is an *address-of* operator and gets the address of the object
-  the memory address of where the value is stored)
+  (i.e. the memory address of where the value is stored)

 - the pointer itself is obviously stored in memory too (it's just another
   variable).
 With the declarations above, it looks as follows: